 Wholesale selling is generally done B2B, so if you were selling consumer products, you would be selling to the likes of Ebay, Amazon, etc.

 The downside of this method is that it requires a lot of capital initially.
-You need warehouse space, inventory, and the tools and software to track orders and shipping.
+You need warehouse space, inventory and inventory management software, and the tools and software to track orders and shipping.
 Wholesale is one of the more expensive ways to fill a store with products, and then, if you don’t sell the entire inventory you purchased, you must determine what to do with that product, and you are out additional capital.

 This is one of your simplest forms of eCommerce.
 The dropshipping business model definition is: you function as the middleman by connecting buyers with manufacturers.
 Essentially, you provide the place to buy the product, take the orders and money, and it is fulfilled by the supplier or manufacturer.
 This model covers product acquisition and fulfillment needs in one shot.
 With dropshipping, you are selling products that you don’t own.